Introduction

 Preparation

-Mow your lawn shorter than usual to help new seeds reach the soil.
-Rake thoroughly to remove debris and thatch, ensuring a clean surface for seed application.
+Start by mowing your lawn shorter than usual.
+This allows the new seeds to make direct contact with the soil.
+Rake the area thoroughly to remove any debris and thatch, ensuring a clean surface for seed placement.

 -